Niels Christiansen

-Niels B. Christiansen (born 12 April 1966, in Sønderborg) is a Danish businessman who is the current chief executive officer of The Lego Group.
+Niels B. Christiansen (born 12 April 1966) is a Danish businessman who is the current president and chief executive officer of The Lego Group.

 Christiansen was managing director and chief executive officer of Danfoss from October 2008 to July 2017, when he was succeeded by Kim Fausing.
 In August 2017, Lego announced that Christiansen would take over as chief executive officer in October.
+From January 2025, Christiansen has also been CEO of LEGO Holding.

 Education

 As a student from Aabenraa State School, Christiansen graduated as a civil engineer from the Technical University of Denmark in 1991.
 He completed an MBA from INSEAD in 1993.

 Career

 Christiansen was a Management Consultant at McKinsey from 1991 to 1995 and Vice President of Corporate Development at the Hilti Corporation from 1995 to 1997, before being employed by GN netcom.
-From 2000 to 2003, he was the managing director and chief executive officer of GN Netcom, and from 2003 to 2004, as the Group Executive Vice President of GN Store Nord.
+From 2000 to 2003, he was the managing director and chief executive officer of GN Netcom, and from 2003 to 2004, he was the Group Executive Vice President of GN Store Nord.

-In 2004, Christiansen joined Danfoss, holding positions at the company such as COO (2005-2006), deputy managing director (2006-2008), and managing director and chief executive officer (2008-2017).
+In 2004, Christiansen joined Danfoss, holding positions at the company such as COO (2005–2006), deputy managing director (2006–2008), and managing director and chief executive officer (2008–2017).

-On October 1, 2017, he became the managing director and chief executive officer of the Lego Group.
+On 1 October 2017 he became the managing director and chief executive officer of the LEGO Group.

+On 1 January 2025 he became the chief executive officer of LEGO Holding.